ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/Code_Overview.md

 Eigen library, OpenCV, and Point Cloud library are used in this project.

 ## Step 1: Reading Input, class initialisation
 During data collection, the robot was moved to `n_frames` different positions, and at each position, the camera captured the pose of the markers.
+The input folder is found by using the command `GetCurrentWorkingDir()+/../input/`.

 The collected historical joint angles are read in as `JointAngleList`, and joint 4 positions can be then calculated using forward kinematics and stored as `Joint4PosList_robot`.
 ```
     std::string JointAnglePath = GetCurrentWorkingDir() + "/../q_history.txt";
     Eigen::MatrixXd JointAngleList, Joint4PosList_robot;